Feature #1039

 In my opinion, the safe thresholds do not belong in the header or associated with the event-list at all.
 Those are parameters are specific to a particular type of spectral analysis (one that assumes the energy biases and dispersions are not corrected for), and not to the event list.
 We don’t even use this concept in all of the HESS spectral analyses, only those that operate solely in the linear energy range.
 In fact, these thresholds are calculated from the IRFs in general, so the anlaysis code should use those to determine where to cut (if it needs to).
 In a full forward-folding spectrum scenario, you don’t need to make these thresholds at all (assuming you know your response well).
 I don’t like the idea of adding superfluous things to the headers of the event lists, especially since you dont’ know exactly how those event lists will be used in a particular analysis.

-#14 Updated by Deil Christoph almost 11 years ago
+#14 Updated by Deil Christoph about 11 years ago

 - Priority changed from Low to High